knative/docs/docs/eventing/broker/rabbitmq-broker/README.md

 For more information about configuring the `RabbitmqCluster` CRD, see the [RabbitMQ website](https://www.rabbitmq.com/kubernetes/operator/using-operator.html).

-## Create a RabbitMQ Broker Config object
+## Create a RabbitMQ broker config object

 1. Create a YAML file using the following template:
     ```yaml